 The classic wraparound front porch and landscaped yard of this delightful 2.5-bath Farmhouse style home add to its charm and curb appeal.
 With its Great Room, modern kitchen with eat-in peninsula and breakfast nook, game room, and grilling porch, it has all the amenities and features of an ideal “forever” home (Plan #153-1940)

 * Country Style

 This spectacular 3.5-bath Colonial home has a stunning covered front porch adorned with matching narrow white columns.
-The home has a main floor master suite with two walk-in closets, a master bath, morning room, family room, study, main floor laundry room, and spacious kitchen with a wet bar (Plan #180-1018).
+The house has a main floor master suite with two walk-in closets, a master bath, morning room, family room, study, main floor laundry room, and spacious kitchen with a wet bar (Plan #180-1018).

 Imagine all the wonderful architectural designs and layouts at your fingertips when you choose a four-bedroom home.
-Just be certain that it meets all your space and creative needs – and, more importantly, that it suits your lifestyle!
+Just be sure that it meets all your space and creative needs – and, more importantly, that it suits your lifestyle!

 Footnote: The lead image in this article is a stunning 1-story, 2,525-square-foot ranch style home with four bedrooms and three baths.
 For more details on the house and its features, click here (Plan #153-1210)